Global Public Health Minor

 - An introduction to global health analytic frameworks, international institutions, and methods to understand and address health inequities;

 - An exploration of contemporary public health issues at the intersections of public policy, law, human rights, and ethics;

 - The cultivation of cultural understanding and humility.

-Six courses (18 credits), which includes a capstone course with a major writing requirement; one internship/field placement; and an additional language requirement.
+Six courses (18 credits), which includes a capstone course with a major writing requirement; one field experience or service project; and an additional language requirement.

 1) Required core courses

 - PHS5050: Public Health Policy, Law, and Ethics (the capstone course);

 - RELG 2650 Theology, Ethics, and Medicine, or PHS5100 Health Care Policy and Management or another approved course on health policy;

 - Global Health Course: one course that focuses on global health issues offered by the Center for Global Health, or departments and schools throughout the university (approved by advisor)

 2) Three elective courses related to health offered by departments and schools throughout the University.
 A list of possible electives will be provided each semester.
 Courses will be selected in consultation with an advisor.